petabyte-imo/CloudCord/README.md

 # The url is formatted like above
 BOT_TOKEN="Your discord bot token"
-CHANNEL_ID="Channel ID to upload the files to as a form of storage"
+CHANNEL_ID="Channel ID to upload the files to as a form of storage" ENCRYPTION_KEY="key"
+#Put in any encryption key just cant be bigger than 32 letters
+ENCRYPTION="true or false"
+# Put in if you want to encrypt your files or not
+# Either true or false
 ```

 ## To run on linux, macos and windows